Chris Palmer, M.D

-I received my medical degree from Washington University School of Medicine.
-My internship and psychiatry residency were at McLean Hospital, Massachusetts General Hospital, and Harvard Medical School.
-I’m currently the director of the Department of Postgraduate and Continuing Education at McLean Hospital.
-In addition I’m an Assistant Professor of Psychiatry at Harvard Medical School.
+Chris Palmer, MD received his medical degree from Washington University School of Medicine.
+His internship and psychiatry residency were at McLean Hospital, Massachusetts General Hospital, and Harvard Medical School.
+He’s currently the director of the Department of Postgraduate and Continuing Education at McLean Hospital.
+In addition he is an Assistant Professor of Psychiatry at Harvard Medical School.

-For over 20 years treatment-resistant cases have been the focus of my clinical practice.
+For over 20 years treatment-resistant cases have been the focus of his clinical practice.
 This includes using medications, psychotherapy, as well as complementary and alternative treatments.
-However, I have always been looking for better treatments and outcomes.
+However, he has always been looking for better treatments and outcomes.
 Unfortunately, far too many people who do not get better with our current approaches.

-I have been using the low-carbohydrate and ketogenic diets in practice for over 15 years now mostly for weight loss.
-Recently, I have found an anti-psychotic and mood stabilizing effect from specific types of the ketogenic diet.
-Now I am pursuing clinical research in this area to better understand the topic.
-As a result, I have also been speaking at national and international conferences on this topic.
-In addition, I am also consulting to patients from around the world.
+Dr. Palmer has been using the low-carbohydrate and ketogenic diets in practice for over 15 years now mostly for weight loss.
+Recently, he has found an anti-psychotic and mood stabilizing effect from specific types of the ketogenic diet.
+Now he is pursuing clinical research in this area to better understand the topic.
+As a result, he has also been speaking at national and international conferences on this topic.
+In addition, he is also consulting to patients from around the world.

-Most importantly, I am working at the interface of metabolic and mental illnesses.
-Not only do I seek to better understand the causes of mental illness but also to share effective strategies for treatment.
-Finally, I also advocate for people suffering from these sometimes debilitating disorders.
+Most importantly, he is working at the interface of metabolic and mental illnesses.
+Not only does he seek to better understand the causes of mental illness but also to share effective strategies for treatment.
+Finally, he also advocates for people suffering from these sometimes debilitating disorders.